This Is How I Went From CNA to LPN to ADN to BSN to MSN to Nurse Practitioner

 My mentor told me that as a nurse I could have whatever job I wanted based on my passion, knowledge, training, and skill set.
 Nurses can do anything from becoming an advanced practice nurse to creating health policy to being in government, conducting research, being a media health expert or consultants for health shows, be the CEO of Fortune 500 companies, invent and develop health, wellness or medical products, be a politician – wherever there is a human need, nurses can be the solution.

 Alice Benjamin, APRN, MSN, ACNS-BC, FNP

 Nurse Alice is a cardiac clinical nurse specialist and family nurse practitioner with over 23 years of healthcare experience.
-She is a community health activist, freelance media health expert and CEO of I Am Nurse Approved.
+She is a community health activist, and freelance media health expert.
 You can follow her at AskNurseAlice.com and on Twitter, Facebook, and Instagram at @AskNurseAlice.